 Threat assessment if the process of evaluating the actionability of violence by an individual against another person or group following the issuance of a direct or conditional threat.
 A Violence Risk Assessment (VRA) is a broader term used to assess any potential violence or danger, regardless of the presence of a vague, conditional, or direct threat.
 It is not a psychological/mental health assessment or an evaluation for an involuntary behavioral health hospitalization.

 While Violence Risk Assessment often begins at the time of notice or during the initial assessment of a reported incident, it is intended to be an ongoing process.
-The Title IX Coordinator may request that the College’s Threat Assessment Team (TAT) conduct a Violence Risk Assessment (VRA) at any time.
+The Title IX Coordinator may request that the University's Threat Assessment Team (TAT) conduct a Violence Risk Assessment (VRA) at any time.
 VRA may inform climate issues or possible predatory and/or pattern conduct and may aid in critical determinations such as emergency removal/interim actions or appropriateness of negotiated/alternative resolution.
-College officials with emergency management responsibility, including but not limited to Campus Police or student life emergency on-call personnel, may also enact emergency removal or other interim actions as appropriate.
+University officials with emergency management responsibility, including but not limited to Campus Police or student life emergency on-call personnel, may also enact emergency removal or other interim actions as appropriate.

 VRA is conducted independently from the Title IX process, but is informed by it, and the members of the TAT are trained to mitigate any bias and provide the analysis and findings of VRA in a fair and equitable manner.
 Due to its ongoing nature, Violence Risk Assessment may result in interim actions being added, amended, or removed at any time.
 Where VRA is required by the Title IX Coordinator, a Respondent refusing to cooperate may result in a charge of failure to comply within the appropriate student or employee conduct process.